 Standardized Field Sobriety Tests are widely used by Pennsylvania law enforcement and throughout the county.
 The test results should be considered alongside other observations, such as the driver’s behavior, appearance, and speech, to determine if probable cause exists to make a DUI/DWI arrest.

 However, field sobriety tests are not foolproof.
-Defense attorneys can challenge a test if they know where to look and how to articulate its flaws.
+Experienced DUI lawyers in Philadelphia, PA can challenge a test if they know where to look and how to articulate its flaws.

 What are Standardized Field Sobriety Tests?